Sizing Orifices of an Injector

 |

 Now that we understand our temperature range, we need to cover the first aspect NASA CEA will provide for us.
 This will be the O/F ratios.
 Essentially as we mentioned before, we don't really know what our ideal O/F ratios are, which is why NASA CEA is so powerful in being able to generate all permutations of our specified parameters.
 O/F has a direct correlation to the temperature of combustion similar to what you can see from the graph shown below.
 You can see that the highest point of temperature is known as the "Stocheometric Ratio" which also indicates that there exists just enough oxidizer to mix with all of the fuel need.
 The more oxidizer you add in after that point the temperature will start to decrease again which means there is wasted oxidizer.
 The more wasted propellant the less efficient your engine is since that propellant has the potential to add more energy to the system through combustion but is just exhausted out the nozzle.
-Higher the temperature the more efficient your engine is.
+Higher the temperature the higher you engine's combustion efficiency will be.

 You can tell just from this exaggerated graph how to O/F ratio is related to the temperature the flame will be at and be transferred to the engine material.
 In reality we really are more constrained to the melting point of our material than the ability to have combustion at the Stoichiometric ratio which is generally the bigger bottleneck for most metals.